 SURVEYOR automatically installs the required drivers.
-See: Measurement guickstart using SURVEYOR (p.
+See: Measurement quickstart using SURVEYOR (p.
 2).
 When SURVEYOR is not used, the device driver must be installed before connecting to the VOLT 100 series via USB for the first time.

-To install the device driver using the Device Configuration Utility, select GRANITE > VOLT 100 series.
-Click the Install the USB driver link and follow the prompts.
+To install the device driver using Device Configuration Utility, select Granite > VOLT 100 series.
+Click Install USB Driver and follow the prompts.